-\end{definition} Intuitively this condition states that the singular behaviour of the two-point function is positive frequency in the first slot and negative in the second.
+\end{definition} Intuitively this condition states that the singular behaviour of the two-point function is of positive frequency in the first slot and negative in the second.
 This corresponds to the well-known frequency splitting that is given in the Minkowski case.
-Let us further state another important result in the context of states in QFT. \begin{theorem} If $\omega$ and $\omega'$ obey the $\mu SC$ then
+We further state another important result in the context of states in QFT. \begin{theorem} If $\omega$ and $\omega'$ obey $\mu SC$ then

-i.e.\, the $\mu SC$ determines an equivalence of class of states under equality of the two-point functions modulo $C^{\infty}$. \end{theorem} In particular, if we start with a field algebra (defined in the former section) and we pick two states $\omega$ and $\omega'$ to represent the algebra (using the GNS-construction) it might happen that these two states are not unitary equivalent.
+i.e.\, the $\mu SC$ determines an equivalence of class of states under equality of the two-point functions modulo $C^{\infty}$. \end{theorem} In particular, if we start with a field algebra (defined in the former section) and pick two states $\omega$ and $\omega'$ to represent the algebra (using the GNS-construction) it might happen that these two states are not unitary equivalent.
 Hence, they might lead to different (or nonequivalent) representations of the field algebra.
-Yet, the significant physical content of a QFT can is the two point function.
-Hence, if the two different two point functions of the different states $\omega$ and $\omega'$ fulfill the $\mu SC$ then their difference is smooth which equates their corresponding wavefront set.
+Yet, the significant physical content of a QFT can is the two-point function.
+Hence, if the two different two point functions of the different states $\omega$ and $\omega'$ fulfill the $\mu SC$ then their difference is smooth, which equates their corresponding wavefront set.
 This fact is seen by the properties of the wavefront set, i.e.\

 In addition to the advantages of the wavefront set we state a theorem by Radzikowski (\cite{RAD, RAD2}) about the connection to the Hadamard condition. \begin{theorem} The $\mu SC$ is equivalent to the \textbf{Hadamard condition}. \end{theorem} Hence, given a state that is Hadamard, which is proven to exist for all massive Klein-Gordon theories, the theorem tells us that all such states fulfill the physically reasonable microlocal spectrum condition.